marcio777/cadmus/src/Chapter-I/Part II: Printing.md

 Which would print "Hello" then a new line, and then print "world" on that new line.

 You can also print out variables (which you will encounter next).
 When you print out a variable you do not need to add `" "` or `' '`, you simply put the variable name inside the the brackets.
-So if you had an int called `n` which is equal to 5, you could print it out using:
+So if you had an integer called `n` which is equal to 5, you could print it out using:

 ```java
 int n = 5;